 Communication is a major success factor for any project, regardless of size or type.
-To enhance communication, the Project Team must function more like a community.
-SharePoint 2010 has made great strides in bringing the social computing elements to users in an easy to use format.
-This collaboration is key to project success, and inherently develops the Project Team by not only using business knowledge about team members, but by creating personal ties to enhance internal team relationships enterprise-wide.
+To enhance communication, the project team must function more like a community.
+SharePoint 2010 has made great strides in bringing the social computing elements to users in an easy-to-use format.
+This collaboration is key to project success and inherently develops the project team not only by using business knowledge about team members but by creating personal ties to enhance internal team relationships enterprise wide.

-Many organizations regardless of size or type have different types of communities in terms of the work each group performs or area of the company has to develop, SharePoint allows organizations to create collaborative web spaces for these communities to interact and improve understanding of the activities they are developing.
-In SharePoint, we can create surveys and link them to reporting tools, such as SQL Services, Crystal Reports and other Business Reporting products.
-All of these tools (that can connect to the data behind the scenes), can be integrated into SharePoint and Project Server and easily analyze, quantify, organize and present the key trends or data elements by the desired audience.
+Many organizations, regardless of size or type, have different types of communities in terms of the work each group performs or areas the company has to develop.
+SharePoint allows organizations to create collaborative Web spaces for these communities to interact and improve understanding of the activities they are developing.
+In SharePoint, you can create surveys and link them to reporting tools, such as SQL services, Crystal Reports, and other business reporting products.
+All of these tools (which can connect to the data behind the scenes) can be integrated into SharePoint and Project Server and easily analyze, quantify, organize, and present the key trends or data elements customized to specific audiences.

 SharePoint 2010 is the ultimate Swiss Army Knife for collaboration with smart connections between people and across teams.
-It enhances the set of collaboration and social networking tools for both organic and managed communities across your organization.
-Those include:
+It enhances the set of collaboration and social networking tools for both organic and managed communities across your organization with the following features:

-Collaborative Content: This includes improved blogs and wikis, calendars, discussions, tasks, contacts, pictures, video, and much more.
+Collaborative content.
+SharePoint 2010 offers improved blogs and wikis, calendars, discussions, tasks, contacts, pictures, video, and much more.
 With Office 2010, multiple people can simultaneously author content on a SharePoint site.

-Social Feedback and Organization: This involves organizing, finding and staying connected to information and people including bookmarks, tagging and ratings, searching, navigation, profiles, feeds and more.
+Social feedback and organization.
+SharePoint 2010 enables involves organizing, finding, and staying connected to information and people through bookmarks, tagging and ratings, searching, navigation, profiles, feeds, and more.
 It combines informal social tagging with formal taxonomy so you can choose the right approach for a given set of content.

-User Profiles: SharePoint 2010 enhances user profiles to reflect colleagues, interests, expertise–either via explicit tagging or recommendations based on Outlook and Office Communicator.
-The model is opt-in so users can manage what information is shared publically.
-They decide when an interest is something that they want to share or be asked about by others in the organization.
+User profiles.
+SharePoint 2010 enhances user profiles to reflect colleagues, interests, expertise, either via explicit tagging or recommendations based on Outlook and Office Communicator.
+The model is opt-in so users can manage what information is shared publicly.
+Users decide when an interest is something that they want to share or be asked about by others in the organization.

-MySites: MySites give quick access to your content, profile and social network while continuing to let you customize, target and personalize pages to the needs of different roles and users in your organization.
+MySites.
+MySites give quick access to your content, profile, and social network while continuing to let you customize, target, and personalize pages to the needs of different roles and users in your organization.
 The enhanced newsfeed helps track interests and colleagues.

-People Connections: In SharePoint 2003, there existed a universal person hyperlink and presence icon, so that you could always navigate to a user’s MySite, send them email, start an IM, call, etc. In SharePoint 2010, the UI is enhanced in conjunction with Outlook and Office Communicator and there has been great improvement in the colleague tracking and people search features with new algorithms and user experience leveraging expertise, social data and more.
+People Connections.
+SharePoint 2003 contained a universal person hyperlink and presence icon, so that you could always navigate to a user’s MySite, send e-mail, start an instant message, call, and the like.
+SharePoint 2010 enhances the user interface in conjunction with Outlook and Office Communicator.
+Also, colleague tracking and people search features have been greatly improved, with new algorithms and user experience leveraging expertise, social data, and more.
 In larger companies, organization chart browsing via the address book is one of the most popular features in Outlook.

 Collecting Information from Multiple Sources